 I spotted this in my Facebook feed earlier today: A map (created by Rightsize Newton) showing the location of the more than 5,000 Newton voters who signed the petition late last year which is leading to the upcoming Northland referendum.
 The map is almost certain to reflect voting patterns on March 3:

-Northland is a 22-acre development project planned for Newton Upper Falls, adjacent to the heavily used Needham Street commercial area.
+Northland is a 22-acre development project planned for Newton Upper Falls (Ward 5), adjacent to the heavily used Needham Street commercial area.
 It represents a massive profit opportunity for the developer, Northland Investment Corp., which wants to maximize the value of its land by squeezing as much high-rent, luxury real estate into the parcel as possible.

 Northland represents something else entirely to people who live, work, and attend nearby schools.

 The area has long-standing traffic problems going back many decades.
 It’s been that way since I was growing up in Newton in the 1970s, and still is today when I pass through for shopping or business.
 The addition of 800 additional units of mostly luxury housing and more than 100,000 square feet of new retail space will make the situation far worse for anyone using Needham Street/Highland Avenue or living/working nearby.

 The impact on local public schools will also be significant, despite promises from Northland Investment Corp. and its political allies — the mayor and the following city councillors (this image is being circulated by a pro-developer group, Yes for Newton’s Future.
 Note that it was paid for by Northland Investment Corp.):

 Does anyone remember the debacle with Avalon Bay on Needham Street?
 Hundreds of units were built, with the developer and political supporters (including some names in the list above) promising minimal impact on Newton Public Schools — perhaps a few dozen additional students, they said.